It’s illegal for an employer to discriminate against any current or potential employee on the basis of that employee’s pregnancy.

 - Employers are also required to provide a place, other than a bathroom, that is shielded from view and free from intrusion from coworkers and the public, which may be used by an employee to express breast milk.

-Not all employers and employees are subject to these provisions, however; additionally, employers with fewer than 50 employees may be able to avoid compliance if they show that it would constitute an unreasonable hardship.
+Not all employers and employees are subject to these provisions.
+Additionally, employers with fewer than 50 employees may be able to avoid compliance if they show that it would constitute an unreasonable hardship.

-To schedule an appointment at the Basking Ridge, Oradell, or Newark, New Jersey, law offices of The Mark Law Firm, contact the firm online or call 908-375-6767, 908-375-6767, or 201-431-7541 today.
+To schedule an appointment at the Basking Ridge, Oradell, or Newark, New Jersey, law offices of The Mark Law Firm, contact us today.
 Our experienced employment team can help you determine whether you may have a claim for pregnancy discrimination or other New Jersey employment law claims.